LucretiaSolomon/Tech-Academy-Projects/README.md

 # Tech-Academy-Projects
-This sis Tech Academy Projects for Learning Purposes
+This is my Tech Academy Projects for Learning Purposes.